RyanEdwards1/Tasks/Life Cycles.md

 ## Spiral Method (Iterative)

 #### The spiral model is a risk-driven process model generator for software projects.
 Based on the unique risk patterns of a given project, the spiral model guides a team to adopt elements of one or more process models.

-#### This model was first described by Barry Boehm in his 1986 paper Called A Spiral Model of Software Development and Enhancement.
+The Spiral model has four different phases which the project repeatedly passes though.
+The four phases are Planning, Risk Analysis, Engineering and Evaluation.
+The software passes though these starting with the planning phase where the requirements are gathered.
+Next is risk where it identifys the risk and alternate solutions and a prototype is produced.
+The Engineering Phase is the development phase along with some testing at the end of the phase.
+But the development and testing is done separately in the phase.
+Then the final phase is Evaluation.
+In this phase it allows the customer to see the finished project before it then goes though the cycle again or to the next spiral

 ### Advantages